cedrickbuan/Open-AI-Embedding/README.md

 - pip install Flask-RESTful
 - pip install -U flask-cors

-We have 3 python file to run here.
+COMMAND files for generating the data:
 1. prepare_embedding_data.py
- - this will create anew csv file based on the gund_data that we have
+ - this will create a new csv file based on the gun_data that we have.
+We must run this first to format the csv for the embedding.
 2. create_embedding_for_gun_data.py
  - will create another column in our dun data embedding.csv to add the generated vector representation of the text
-3. main.py
- - the main application, will use the embedding to determine the answer for the question of the user.

 Usage:
 - First create a openaiapikey.txt in the project root directory and put  your api key inside.
-- run the code using python <file_name.py>
+- run the code using python <main.py>

 API USAGE:
 - First run our python application using "python main.py"

 API Documentation: